Agreement on 5% NATO defence spending by 2035: The 5% spending target

+Structure and definition

 NATO leaders agreed to a two-tiered spending formula:

 3.5% of GDP for core military expenditures—personnel, operations, equipment, and maintenance.

-1.5% of GDP for security-related spending—cyberdefence, supply chain resilience, critical infrastructure, logistics, and defense innovation.
+1.5% of GDP for security-related spending—cyberdefence, supply chain resilience, critical infrastructure, logistics, civil preparedness and resilience, and defense industrial base and innovation.

-- Timeline and progress review
+Timeline and progress review

 National roadmaps describing how to meet the target had to be submitted by mid‑2026.

 A collective review of progress is scheduled for 2029, with the final deadline set at 2035.

 Adoption and reactions

 At the June 24–25 summit in The Hague, the declaration was approved by consensus.

-NATO Secretary-General Mark Rutte described it as a “transformational leap” for collective defence, while U.S. President Donald Trump called it a “historic achievement”, noting it represented a doubling of the previous 2% target and saying it would cement NATO's relevance.
+NATO Secretary-General Mark Rutte described it as a "transformational leap" for collective defence, while U.S. President Donald Trump called it a "historic achievement", noting it represented a doubling of the previous 2% target and saying it would cement NATO's relevance.